openharmony/docs/en/application-dev/reference/native-apis/_r_d_b.md

 **Description**

-Pointer to the function used to obtain the value in the form of a byte array based on the specified column and the current row.
+Pointer to the function used to obtain the values in the form of a byte array based on the specified column and the current row.

 **Parameters**